microsoft/PowerApps-Samples/powershell/enterprisePolicies/README.md

     - subscriptionId : The Azure subscription Id of the Subnet Injection Enterprise Policy
     - resourceGroup : The Azure resource group of the Subnet Injection Enterprise Policy
     - enterprisePolicyName : The name of the Subnet Injection enterprise policy that needs to be updated
+    - primaryVnetId : The ARM resource ID of the primary virtual network if it needs to be updated.
+Provide "N/A" if update is not required for the primary virtual network Id
+    - primarySubnetName: The name of the subnet in the primary virtual network if it needs to be updated.
+Provide "N/A" if update is not required for name of the subnet in the primary virtual network
-    - vnetId : The ARM resource ID of the virtual network if it needs to be updated.
-Provide "N/A" if update is not required for virtual network Id
+    - secondaryVnetId : The ARM resource ID of the secondary virtual network if it needs to be updated.
+Provide "N/A" if update is not required for the secondary virtual network Id
-    - subnetName: The name of the subnet if it needs to be updated.
-Provide "N/A" if update is not required for name of the subnet
+    - secondarySubnetName: The name of the subnet in the secondary virtual network if it needs to be updated.
+Provide "N/A" if update is not required for name of the subnet in the secondary virtual network

 Sample Input : </br>
 ![alt text](./ReadMeImages/UpdateSubnetInjectionEnterprisePolicy1.png)</br>